Graph-ICS/Graph-ICS/readme.md

 7.1.
 Clone the project from the following repository: https://github.com/Graph-ICS/Graph-ICS to you folder (D:\Graph-ICS)
+To do so, you can download the zip file and unpack it in the folder D:\Graph-ICS

 7.2.
 Open the Qt Creator and click open project on the Welcome tab.